SNU-DRL/DEEP-BO/README.md

     source activate hpo
 ```

-The following additional packages are required to install:
+The following additional packages are required to install properly:

 * pandas
 * scikit-learn